I’m angry because pumpkin spice has been co-opted by those seeking a quick buck.

 I’ll not stand on a box of Starbucks pumpkin spice mixture and preach to you about the sanctity of our precious orange substance.
 But at one time, pumpkin spice was something special, something seasonal, something sensational.

-Every year, my friends and I would await for the leaves to turn yellow, red, and yes, orange because we knew it meant the start of pumpkin spice season.
+Every year, my friends and I would wait for the leaves to turn yellow, red, and yes, orange because we knew it meant the start of pumpkin spice season.
 Starbucks would bring out their PSL signs and stick them on their doors.
 That first sip of glorious PSL awaited me every fall.
 It was something people could savor.
 Together.

 The country bonded over shared expectations during the turn of fall.
 We, as a nation, knew the pumpkin spice was on its way.